 When considering which type of housing is best for you or a loved one, consider the needs, wants, and personality of your family member when making this determination.
-For some people, staying in their current home works best, but for others, there may come a time when everyone agrees that a different housing option is needed.
+For some people, staying in their current home works best with a little help, but for others, there may come a time when everyone agrees that a different housing option is needed.

 The good news is that there are many housing options to choose from.
-The key is to make the right choice—matching the housing to the needs, wants, and personality of your older family member.
+The key is to make the right choice—matching the housing to the needs, wants, and personality of you or your family member.

 Whether you need answers and information immediately, or simply want to explore future housing possibilities for yourself or a loved one, we have information and resources that can help make this a pleasant and painless process.

 Many senior living communities offer a continuum of care, sometimes called “step care” or “progressive” care facilities.
 They offer a wide range of options, all the way from independent living to special care on the same campus.
 Residents are usually admitted when they live independently.
 As their needs increase, residents are able to transfer to other areas of care within the community.
-We invite you to browse this section of our website for more information, or view our Blue Book Directory of Resources for more in-depth description and guidance.
+We offer a directory of housing options to aide you.

 Independent senior living communities, also known as retirement communities, senior living communities or independent retirement communities, are housing generally designed for seniors 55 and older.

 Independent senior living communities commonly provide apartments, cottages, condominiums, and single-family homes.
 Residents are seniors who do not require assistance with daily activities or 24/7 skilled nursing but may benefit from convenient services, senior-friendly surroundings, and increased social opportunities that these communities offer.